[Full Table of Contents]

 We may describe this situation by saying the ring is metrically finite, but parametrically infinite.
 In other words, the ring itself is finite in extension, since it would be invalid, when measuring it, to count the same part over and over again.
 Yet if we were to trace along it or any other closed manifold in a fixed direction within it, this process would never end, as it would encounter no limit or boundary.
 The variable measuring the duration of this process is a parameter, since it does not really measure the manifold, but rather some process of traversing it, quickly or slowly, at a constant or uneven rate, once or many times.
 This variable is not spatial, though its value can have some correspondence to spatial coordinates.
 Since we are dealing with physical movement, we can call this parameter t, to represent time, the measure of movement.
 Yet we should not call such cyclical movement infinite, since physical movement is defined by traversing physically distinct states.
 Rather the same finite movement can be repeated infinitely many times.
 If the totality of physical movements in the cosmos merely repeated themselves cyclically, we should say that time follows a finite cycle, like Nietzsche’s eternal recurrence, rather than call it infinite in the sense of transcending all magnitudes.
 Infinite time requires infinite movement, just as infinite movement requires some infinite physical magnitude.

-In natural philosophy, we may apply the term infinite to (a) some physical property with unlimited magnitude, (b) the subject bearing such a property, (c) a process or movement across such magnitude, or (d) the time such a process takes.
+to (a) some physical property with unlimited magnitude, (b) the subject bearing such a property, (c) a process or movement across such magnitude, or (d) the time such a process takes.

-If what is infinite is some physical property (a) or its subject (b), we mean that its extent (i.e., range of magnitude) cannot be traversed by any process that terminates.
+is some physical property (a) or its subject (b), we mean that its extent (i.e., range of magnitude) cannot be traversed by any process that terminates.
 Here we assume that some category of magnitude is applicable to the infinite thing.
-If this were not so, it would be infinite only in an accidental sense, i.e., it is not finite since magnitude does not apply to it at all.
-Another equivocal use of infinite would involve supposing that the thing in question can be traversed by some process or movement, but no such process has actually occurred.
+If this were not so, it would be infinite

-The above sense of infinite accords with the mathematical notion of infinity as an unbounded quantity greater than every real number (i.e., every extensive magnitude), yet another notion of infinity arises when we apply it to a process.
+as an unbounded quantity greater than every real number (i.e., every extensive magnitude), yet another notion of infinity arises when we apply it to a process.

-A converging series of quantities, by addition, subtraction, or a combination of both, is infinite when considered as a process, though its sum may be limited or finite.
-In antiquity and in the Middle Ages, infinity by addition and infinity by subtraction were conceived geometrically.
+were conceived geometrically.
 The latter may be illustrated by taking a line segment, removing half, then removing half of what remains, and so on.
 Such a process can continue without end, since continuous magnitudes are infinitely divisible.
 Suppose we take each of these segment fragments, and add them to some other segment of unit length, so that its total length is 1 + ½ + ¼ + ⅛ … Although this process can continue forever, it will never bring us to a quantity greater than 2, so it is only infinite as a process, not as a magnitude.
 Infinity by addition and subtraction can exist even in a world where all physical quantities are finite.
-Thus the physical reality of infinitesimals has no bearing on our present inquiry as to whether there are physically real infinite magnitudes.
+Thus the physical reality of infinitesimals

-An existent Infinite may be considered either as (1) something separable from all sensible substances, such as the One or the All proposed by some philosophers, or (2) as something that is causally connected to the sensible world, and so a principle of sensible change.
+proposed by some philosophers, or (2) as something that is causally connected to the sensible world, and so a principle of sensible change.
 Against the first possibility, Aristotle argues as follows (paraphrasing):

 (1a) If the Infinite is a substance, it must be indivisible, for only magnitudes and aggregates are divisible, and these are attributes, not substances.
 Yet that which is indivisible cannot be infinite, except in the first sense.

-(1b) If the Infinite is an attribute, then it cannot be a constituent element of any substance, any more than invisible is an element of speech.
+(1b) If the Infinite is an attribute, then it cannot be a constituent element of any substance, any more thaninvisibleis an element of speech.

 Here (1a) Aristotle uses a restrictive definition of substance, excluding aggregates, though elsewhere in his corpus he allows that aggregates and parts of substance fall under the category of substance.
 Strictly speaking, an aggregate qua aggregate depends on its constituent substances for existence, so it has no being other than that of the constituents.
 A physical substance is formed not by mere aggregation, but only by combinations that create new physical properties or capacities.
 Physical substance as such is indivisible, though a substance may be transformed into a plurality of substances.

-A substantial Infinite that is separable from sensible substance is infinite only in the generic sense of not finite, since it is without magnitude or number, like all substance as such.
-Thus when pantheists and theists speak of the Infinite, the One, or the All as something separable from sensible substance, they mean something that has no limit only because extension does not apply to it, not something physically infinite in extent.
+as something separable from sensible substance, they mean something that has no limit only because extension does not apply to it, not something physically infinite in extent.

 Suppose we allowed that the Infinite could be an aggregate, and said the Infinite exists because there are infinitely many substances.
 This statement would have no physical significance, because the Infinite does not account for why there are infinitely many substances if it is nothing more than their aggregation.
 Here the Infinite would have a purely nominal existence.

 If the Infinite is an attribute (1b), as seems necessary since number and magnitude are attributes, then it cannot be an element of substances, as some natural philosophers held.
 Attributes depend on substances for their existence, so they cannot account for the existence of the substance to which they pertain.
 They might account for the formation of secondary substances, but this is not what advocates of the Infinite in natural philosophy claim.
 The notion that the Infinite is the material or substantial source of all physical reality is contradicted by the necessity that the Infinite is an attribute of quantity.
-The only way the Infinite could be the ultimate foundation of physics is if Infinite does not mean something of unlimited extent, but something to which the category of quantity does not apply.
+The only way the Infinite could be the ultimate foundation of physics is if Infinite

-Aristotle discards the idea of the Infinite as something hiding behind physical reality.
+as something hiding behind physical reality.
 The notion of actually existent infinite extension necessarily entails connection to the quantitative, sensible world.

 Supposing, then, that the Infinite is connected to the causal structure of the physical world, it should be able to act as a principle of sensible change, or an attribute of such.
 First, (2a) consider if the Infinite were a physical (natural) substance; i.e., a principle of sensible change.
 Second, (2b) consider if it were the attribute of a physical substance.
 Aristotle argues against both options as follows (paraphrasing):

-(2a) Since, for a substance X, being X and X are the same, so being infinite and the Infinite would be the same if the Infinite were a substance.
+(2a) Since, for a substance X,being XandXare the same, sobeing infiniteandthe Infinitewould be the same ifthe Infinitewere a substance.
 If the Infinite has parts, these parts must be infinite, just as a part of air is air.
 Yet the same thing cannot be many infinites.
 So the Infinite must not have parts, which means it is indivisible.
 Yet if the Infinite is an actual substance; i.e., something in full completion, it must be a definite quantity, and therefore (virtually) divisible.

 (2b) If Infinity is an attribute of a physical substance, then it cannot be a principle of sensible change, but rather the substance of which it is an attribute is a principle.

-The first argument (2a) allows that substances can have parts, which seems to contradict the earlier denial (1a) that an aggregate can be a substance.
-Yet the parts of a substance allowed by Aristotle are merely virtual.
+of a substance allowed by Aristotle are merely virtual.
 He does not consider these to be a plurality of substances, on account of homogeneity.
 A volume of air can be virtually divided into any arbitrary number of parts, but none of these parts qua part is a physical principle.
 The various parts of the volume of air are physical principles only insofar as they partake of the nature of air.
 Thus there is only one principle or substance, air, actualized over various parts of space.

 Supposing that the Infinite were a physical substance like air, it might also be virtually divisible into parts.
 Yet while we can allow that a part of air is air, Aristotle finds it impossible that a part of the Infinite can be infinite, for then the same thing would be many infinites.
 The problem is not mathematical, for obviously there is no contradiction in a subset of some infinite domain being infinite.
 Rather, the problem arises specifically from conceiving the Infinite as a physical substance.
 If it were some homogeneous substance like air, then every part of it, even those of finite extent, ought to exemplify its essence.
-Its essence (or being) is the Infinite, for, as a substance, being infinite and the Infinite are one and the same, so all of its parts must be infinite.
-Yet it is absurd for a finite part to be infinite, so the Infinite, if it is a physical substance, cannot be virtually divisible into parts.
+Its essence (or being) is the Infinite,

 Aristotle holds that all actual substances must be divisible, which seems to contradict his earlier assertion (1a) that substances are indivisible.
 From the rest of the present argument (2a), however, it is apparent that he is speaking only of virtual divisibility.
 Any substance that really exists as a principle of sensible change in the world must operate on some volume of space, and therefore be virtually divisible into parts.
 Yet this virtual divisibility of the Infinite as physical substance has already been contradicted, so it is impossible for the Infinite to be a physical substance.